hi-imcodeman/flipkart-scraper/README.md

 ### scraper.stats(showAsNumbers?=false)

-This method will show the stasts of scraper.
+This method will show the stats of scraper.
 By default stats will come as numerals like (3.1k, 1.45GB)

 - `showAsNumbers?` {boolean} Stats will return as number instead of numerals.